 The largest park in the area and the city’s football stadium are also in the neighbourhood.
 If you’re visiting during the right season, you may catch a game of European football.
 Cheer on with the locals as the highly-ranked national team, known as Vatreni (“The Blazers”) or Kockasti (“The Chequered Ones”), defends its home turf.

 Maksimir is further away from the centre, but not too far.
 Many of the hotels are on major thoroughfares, making it easy to hop on a train and visit any other part of the city.

-Where to stay: The best hotels in Maksimir
+Recommended hotels in Maksimir

-The best-rated hotels in Maksimir are near the border of the neighbourhood and Lower Town, making it easier to reach the centre of the city.
+The top-rated hotels in Maksimir are near the border of the neighbourhood and Lower Town, making it easier to reach the centre of the city.
 There are also a couple of options closer to the shopping malls and sports complex, but they don’t quite have the same stellar ratings.